CareEvolution/MyDataHelpsKit-iOS/example/README.md

 ### MyDataHelps Surveys

 - **Survey Launcher** demonstrates presentation of MyDataHelps surveys from within your app.
 Tap on "Survey Launcher" and enter a survey name from your MyDataHelps project (found in MyDataHelps Designer).
-See SurveyViewController's documentation for more info on usage and links to relevant MyDataHelps documentation.
+See the documentation for `SurveyViewController` for more information on usage and links to relevant MyDataHelps documentation.

 ### External Accounts